kubernetes/enhancements/keps/sig-auth/3325-self-subject-attributes-review-api/README.md

 User attributes are known at the moment of accessing the rest API endpoint and can be extracted from the request context.

-NOTE: There are no audiences in requests and responses since the SelfSubjectAttributesReview API is implied to be simple.
+NOTE: Unlike the TokenReview, there are no audiences in requests and responses since the SelfSubjectAttributesReview API can only be accessed using valid credentials against the API server, meaning that the audience must always be that of the API server.
+Thus learning this value is not practical.
-Unlike the TokenReview API works, kube-apiserver will not do additional internal requests.
-Instead, a user will see the exact result of the authentication, which will be extracted from the request context.

 ### RBAC